crckman/Onward/Onward.md

 begins with the tuning of *French* horns, and is based on the tennis player *Andy Roddick*, who had the fastest serve in the world but (at the time) had't won anything (Tennis:French Open).
 Yes, its too clever, by two...but that's *Foals*.

-Also, this is one of those annoying songs that incudes some *French* (not much, but given the song consists of only twelve distinct words, its hard to ignore).
+Also, this is one of those annoying songs that incudes some *French* (not much, but given the song consists of only seventeen distinct words - 7 French / 10 English - its hard to ignore).
 Anyway, the phrase is `"Un peu d'air sur la terre"` and can be loosely translated to mean `"a puff of dust"` in reference to the effect of a tennis ball striking the ground of a clay court.

 This songs starts up with a deceptively simple structure but is entirely infectious with a nice touch of dissonance.